Hooking Struggling Readers

 As teachers, our job is to extend that reach.

-If Charles is to increase both the quantity and quality of his reading, he needs reading materials that he can read and will want to read.
+If Charles is to increase both the quantity and quality of his reading, he needs reading materials that he can read and is interested in reading.
 While capable readers often have a wide range of reading interests, and can access texts in a variety of genres and levels of difficulty, struggling readers tend to be more narrowly focused both in terms of interest and ability.
 Finding the “right book” for Charles is essential for him to build both confidence and proficiency.

 As far back as 1946, researcher Emmett Betts suggested that we should be giving students texts in which they could read at least 90% of the words and comprehend at least 75% of the information enhanced both learning and attitude (Betts, 1946, in Allington, 2001).
 Subsequent research supports the premise that success with learning generates more learning (Allington, 2001).
 Yet all too often, struggling readers are subjected to texts that are much too difficult for them, that inhibit learning and decrease motivation.